Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your response time's causing kitchen friction
 Average wait time: seventy-two hours plus
-While we're there in sixty minutes - that's the Auto-Chlor thrust Your solenoids fail at twice our rate
-Control boards frying - can't calibrate Three-point-eight gallons per rack?
+While we're there in sixty minutes - that's the Auto-Chlor thrust Three-point-eight gallons per rack?
 That's waste
-Our one-point-two efficiency - can't be replaced (Slower, intense delivery)
+Our one-point-two efficiency - can't be replaced

 Eco ain't ecological when you're burning through water Like a desert drinking oceans, but getting none smarter Our carbon footprint's measured in gentle steps